sonqo/ntua-ypsilon/README.md

 ## NTUA - Electrical and Computer Engineering - Ypsilon Flow

-This repository contains my personal academic projects while following the Computer Systems flow.
+This repository contains my personal academic projects while following the Computer Systems flow at the National Technical University of Athens.
 Details about each directory is given in the following sections.

 ### Microprocessors